 Carnival is very family-focused, so it only makes sense the cruise line has a renowned childcare program.
 For kids starting as young as 2 years old, the cruise line has extensive programming called Camp Ocean for kids and teens up to age 17.

-The cruise line describes Camp Ocean as the best parts of summer camp, available year round onboard Carnival’s ships.
+The cruise line describes Camp Ocean as the best part of summer camp, available year-round onboard Carnival’s ships.

 Teens (age 15-17) and Tweens (age 12-14) also have their own dedicated space onboard and are free to come and go as they please without any sign-ins.
 Tweens can enjoy the Circle C space lounge exclusively for guests of similar age.
-There’s plenty of video games, movies and music taking place here.
+There are plenty of video games, movies, and music taking place here.

 Carnival’s Loyalty Program: VIFP Club

-If you’re new to cruise line loyalty programs, you’ll want to know that it differs from airline and hotel loyalty programs.
+If you’re new to cruise line loyalty programs, you’ll want to know that they differ from airline and hotel loyalty programs.
 You do not need to qualify for your status each year.
-Points accrue throughout your lifetime and you retain your status year over year.
+Points accrue throughout your lifetime and you retain your status year after year.

 Carnival guests will earn points for every night they sail onboard, allowing cruisers to move through five tiers of the loyalty program.
 The five tiers include: Blue, Red, Gold, Platinum and Diamond.